unicode-org/cldr/docs/ldml/tr35-info.md

 * Default measurement system and paper size (see [Measurement System Data](tr35-general.md#Measurement_System_Data))
 * Default units for specific usage (see [Preferred Units for Specific Usages](#Preferred_Units_For_Usage), below)

+The mu, ms, and rg keys also interact with the base locale and the unit preferences.
+For more information, see _Section 14 [Unit Preferences](#Unit_Preferences)._

 #### 2.4.1 <a name="Preferred_Units_For_Usage" href="#Preferred_Units_For_Usage">Preferred Units for Specific Usages</a>

+The determination of preferred units depends on the locale identifer: the keys mu, ms, rg, the base locale (language, script, region) and the user preferences.
 _For information about preferred units and unit conversion, see Section 13 [Unit Conversion](#Unit_Conversion) and Section 14 [Unit Preferences](#Unit_Preferences)._

 ### 2.5 <a name="rgScope" href="#rgScope">`<rgScope>`: Scope of the “rg” Locale Key</a>